 Foreign Policy is an American news publication, founded in 1970 and focused on global affairs, current events, and domestic and international policy.
 It produces content daily on its website and app, and in four print issues annually.
 Users can access current articles as well as the online archive of past issues.

 Political relations of states, including diplomatic and consular representation and bilateral treaties, conventions, and agreements.
-Documents from the US Department of State.
+Documents from the US Department of State, originally microfilmed as "Records of the Department of State relating to Political Relations."
 An Archives Unbound database.
 Coverage: 1930-1944.

 Foreign Relations Between the U.S. and Latin America and the Caribbean States, 1930-1944 View description